 We also have an important part to play given our role to protect the interests of electricity consumers.
 One of our most important tasks is determining price controls which make sure consumers receive the best value for money.
-Our price control process results in a contract between the Regulator and the company which agrees the money the company requires to provide efficient services and how much it is allowed to charge.
+Our price control process results in an allowance which we provide to the company so it can provide and charge for its efficient services.

-This consultation is our first key marker in developing a price control framework to deliver good outcomes for NI consumers from 2020 to 2025 and beyond.
-We recognise the importance of a predictable and stable framework, and so we are proposing to retain what works well.
+Our approach is our first key marker in developing a price control framework to deliver good outcomes for NI consumers from 2020 to 2025 and beyond.
+We recognise the importance of a predictable and stable price control framework, and so we are proposing to retain what works well.
 But at the same time, we are also conscious of the potentially significant nature of the changes which may arise during 2020 to 2025 period.
 So we want to build on the current framework where we feel that achievable improvement, which is based on good practice, would be of real benefit.